Four Americans arrive in Nebraska to be monitored for Ebola virus

 While the virus has killed about 10,000 people in Sierra Leone, Liberia and Guinea, only a handful of cases have been seen in the United States, Spain and Britain, almost all of them contracted in West Africa.

+A debate in the United States arose last fall on how mandatory quarantines in a number of states for health workers returning from Ebola-ravaged West African countries could potentially discourage potential medical volunteers.

-Wilson said he could not provide the gender of any of the patients in Nebraska or any other details about them.
+Wilson said he could not provide the genders of any of the patients in Nebraska or any other details about them.

 The other individuals are expected to be monitored at the NIH or at Emory University Hospital in Atlanta, the CDC said.